gruffy321/Maui/README.md

 The app is specifically designed for a fixed tablet size due to the known constraints of the device being used.
 10.1" rugged Tablet by OUKITEL.
 This is a live application and is ongoing with updates and changes that coincide with changes made by the company affecting the operation of the app/ its use by staff etc.

+AS the project is ongoing, the current state is not uploaded to GH just yet, there is a viewable backup zip containing the full project in its early state so the MVVM paradigm is not demonstrated efectively here.
+However, it all works very well still :)